Tummy Tuck Perth

 An incision is placed just above the pubic area and extended laterally on either side.
 The length of the incision depends largely on the amount of skin to be removed.
 Your surgeon may tighten the underlying muscles by pulling them together.
 Any excess or stretched skin from the lower abdomen is trimmed away.
 A second incision will be made around the navel.
 Although the navel’s position remains unchanged, it’s appearance may be altered.
 Liposuction may be used to help contour the upper abdomen, flanks and posterior hips.
 Drains are often left in place to drain off any fluid accumulation.
 At the end of the procedure a compressive garment is fitted.

-Are there other options to abdominoplasty?
+Are there alternative options to a tummy tuck?

 Traditional abdominoplasty isn’t always the best choice for everyone.
 Your surgeon will advise you of other options that may help you achieve your goals.
 A procedure for liposuction may be recommended as an alternative solution to abdominoplasty.
 If you are considering liposculpture, book a consult with Rodin Clinic to obtain the best advice for you.

-The “mini” abdominoplasty; this procedure may benefit you if you are primarily dissatisfied with the appearance of the abdominal area below the navel.
+The “mini” abdominoplasty: This procedure may benefit you if you are primarily dissatisfied with the appearance of the abdominal area below the navel.
 A mini abdominoplasty requires only a short horizontal incision and no navel incision.
 It’s important to realize, however, that the mini abdominoplasty will not correct loose skin above the navel.

-Undergoing liposuction; If you have good skin elasticity and muscle tone, liposuction alone may be used to remove abdominal fat.
+Undergoing liposuction: If you have good skin elasticity and muscle tone, liposuction alone may be used to remove abdominal fat.
 This alternative may appeal to patients who are planning to become pregnant in the future.
 Liposculpture in Perth is commonly used to contour the abdominal area, in addition to removing excess fat.
 If you have a lot of excess skin you may not be suitable for a liposuction only procedure.

-Your surgeon may suggest a Body lift, particularly in the context of extreme weight loss.
+Your surgeon may suggest a body lift, particularly in the context of extreme weight loss.
 This involves a circumferential scar extending around the hips and curving into the upper buttocks.
 It has a secondary effect of providing lift to the buttocks and posterior thighs.
 It is more prolonged surgery, but the results can be very impressive.

 This is a variant of the traditional abdominoplasty whereby horizontal laxity in the tummy is addressed by a wedge excision extending above the new umbilicus.
 It is effective in enhancing the narrowing of the waist, but the vertical scar is a trade-off.